How the service is organised

 - delegate the leadership and management of the service to the lead school principal and the cluster manager.

-RTLB teams are groups of itinerant fully-registered specialist teachers who have the training and skills to provide the RTLB service.
+RTLB Clusters are groups of itinerant fully-registered specialist teachers who hold a current practicing certificate who have the training and skills to provide the RTLB service.
 RTLB work with teachers and schools to find solutions that support students with substantial barriers to learning, and build teacher and school inclusive practice capability.

-Each cluster has an allocated number of RTLB positions and has a professional leadership structure (practice leaders) that ensures all RTLB provide an effective quality service to cluster schools.
+Each cluster has an allocated number of RTLB positions and has a professional leadership structure led by the cluster manager and supported by practice leaders that ensures all RTLB provide an effective, quality service to cluster schools.

 In 2017 the Ministry aligned the previous 16 Special Education Districts with the 10 regions of Education, each with a Director of Education.
 The ten areas can be viewed here.